chilli007123/Dissertation/Dissertation MD FILE.md

 # Key Findings:

 After reading and discussing these papers I want to emphasize some key findings and patterns.
-Firstly, acro
+Firstly, across the reviewed papers, a consistent pattern emerges; Malware developers employ evasion techniques such as obfuscation, encryption to hide their payload from traditional detection methods such as signature based systems.
+Also, as my papers span over a a few years there are contradictions in the findings of different authors.
+The contradictions exemplify the battle between virus and AV developers.
+Some techniques or tools that may have worked 6 months ago may now be obsolete, whereas tools that may previously of not worked could be the key to creating a working payload.